A Practical Way to Trust God's Direction

 Many times, we don’t know the why, but we must keep our eyes forward as we take the next step in faith.
 If we dwell on the past, we risk missing out on God’s blessings ahead.

-If you’re in that place today, struggling to trust God’s direction, here is a prayer for you: a gentle prayer for those of us afraid to trust God.
+If you’re in that place today, struggling to trust God’s direction, I pray these words encourage you and bring renewed focus.
 May we find strength and courage as we keep our eyes forward in faith!

 A portion of this devotion is an excerpt from an article by Kristine Brown, “10 Women in the bible Who Struggled to Trust God’s Plan,” originally published on Crosswalk.com.